remyxai/VQASynth/README.md

 ## Run a Pipeline on Your Images

-The main pipeline uses Docker Compose to process a Hugging Face dataset into a VQA dataset including spatial relations between objects.
-The dataset follows conventions for training models like [LLaVA](https://llava-vl.github.io/).
-The pipeline can be accelerated with GPU but will also run on CPU.
+Use Docker Compose to transform Image datasets from Huggingface Hub into VQA datasets describing spatial relations between objects.
+Alternatively, you can run the colab notebook using CPU and free tier resources or GPU acceleration.

-Make sure to update the [config.yaml](config/config.yaml) file by adding the following details: an output directory path, the repository ID for the dataset to be processed, and a dataset name to store the results to the hub.
-You can also optionally add `include_tags` and/or `exclude_tags` as comma-separated lists in the config file for filtering the dataset based on tags.
-If no tags are provided, the filtering will not be applied.
+You can process different datasets after updating the [config.yaml](config/config.yaml).

-Then launch the full pipeline with:
+Then run the spatial VQA pipeline locally with Docker:

 ```bash
 # Authenticate to push to hub